angular/angular/aio/content/guide/docs-style-guide.md

 {@a code-tabs}
 ### Code Tabs

 Code tabs display code much like _code examples_ do.
-The added advantage is that they can display mutiple code samples within a tabbed interface.
+The added advantage is that they can display multiple code samples within a tabbed interface.
 Each tab is displayed using _code pane_.

 #### Code-tabs attributes